 - Ear infections

-When a droopy mouth is triggered by low thyroid levels, thyroid replacement therapy may resolve facial paralysis completely.
+When a dog's droopy face is triggered by low thyroid levels, thyroid replacement therapy may resolve facial paralysis completely.
+It may take six to eight weeks before improvement is noticeable.

-Infection of the dog's middle and inner ear is a common culprit for facial nerve problems.
-Left untreated, a middle ear infection may progress and involve the dog's facial nerve, which runs right next to the dog's ear.
+Infection of a dog's middle and inner ear is a common culprit for facial nerve problems.
+If left untreated, a middle ear infection may progress and involve a dog's facial nerve, which runs right next to the dog's ear canal.
 Dogs may develop visible drooping affecting one side of the face and mouth along with the inability to blink.
-When the infection progresses to the inner ear, dogs may also lose their ability to effectively balance themselves and maintain equilibrium.
+If the condition progresses to an inner ear infection, the dog may also lose their ability to effectively balance themself and maintain equilibrium.
 Diagnosis can be obtained through an MRI or CT scan, and treatment involves a course of antibiotics.

-If your dog shows signs of ear problems, see your vet to prevent an outer ear infection from potentially progressing to the middle and inner ear.
+If your dog shows symptoms of ear discomfort, see your veterinarian to prevent an outer ear infection from potentially progressing to the middle and inner ear.
 Facial nerve paralysis stemming from an ear infection can be permanent.

-The term idiopathic is a medical term often used to refer to a condition with an unknown cause.
-Through a process of exclusion, after ruling out infections, low thyroid levels, injury or trauma, the vet may diagnose a dog with a droopy mouth of unknown origin as having "idiopathic facial paralysis."
-Unfortunately, since no cause can be found, no treatment can be initiated.
+The term "idiopathic" is a medical term often used to refer to a condition with an unknown cause.
+After ruling out infections, low thyroid levels, injury, or trauma, a veterinarian may diagnose a dog with a droopy face of without a known cause as having idiopathic facial nerve paralysis.
+Unexplained facial paralysis sometimes happens in people and is known as Bell's palsy.

-In the case of idiopathic facial paralysis, the droopy mouth can be either temporary or permanent.
-While a permanent droopy mouth may sound like bad news, facial nerve paralysis doesn't usually affect a dog's overall quality of life.
+Idiopathic facial paralysis can be either temporary or permanent.
+While a permanent droopy face may sound like bad news, facial nerve paralysis does not usually affect a dog's overall quality of life.
+Some dogs will experience improvement in their condition, leading to partial recovery.